PentBeear/Hypixe-Margins-Bot/README.md

 # Hypixel-Margins-Bot
-Gets the top 20 most profitable items on hypixel skyblock in the bazaar, also has a function to check individual items Dependicies hypixel-api-nodejs discord.js
+Gets the top 20 most profitable items on hypixel skyblock in the bazaar (currently not added), also has a function to check individual items
+Dependicies
+hypixel-api-nodejs
+discord.js